Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 2. Profile by AI Engine cycles got from AI Engine kernels

-In this design, we output the AI Engine cycles at the end of each iteration.
+In this design, the AI Engine cycles output at the end of each iteration.
 Each iteration produces 256 int32 data, plus a long long AI Engine cycle counter number.
-We record the very beginning cycle and the last cycle of all the AI Engine kernels to be profiled because multiple AI Engine kernels start at different cycles though they are enabled by the same `graph::run`.
-Thus, we can calculate the system throughput for all the kernels.
+The very beginning cycle and the last cycle of all the AI Engine kernels to be profiled are recorded because multiple AI Engine kernels start at different cycles though they are enabled by the same `graph::run`.
+Thus, the system throughput for all the kernels can be calculated.

 Note that there is some gap between the actual performance and the calculated number because there is already some data transfer before the recorded starting cycle.
 However, the overhead is negligible when the total iteration number is high, which is 512 in this example.